Explore Courses

 SAFe Release Planning- Know Your Capacity Constraints

-As an Agile Coach in Scaled Agile Framework® (SAFe®) implementation environment, I have, to the best of my knowledge, explained about the capacity constraints that need to be considered during the Program Increment Planning.
+As an Agile Coach in a Scaled Agile Framework® (SAFe®) implementation environment, I have, to the best of my knowledge, explained about the capacity constraints that need to be considered during the Program Increment Planning.

 In this article let us focus on how the key event in Scaled Agile Framework (SAFe), known as Program Increment (PI) is conducted and understand how recognizing the underlying capacity constraints helps the team plan and commit better.